justanotherdot/justanotherdot/site/posts/magnifying-glasses-for-rust-assembly.md

 * Looking up the documentation for instructions on the fly

-You now know three ways to emit assembly, whether it's on your machine, the Rust playground, or `godbolt`!
+You now know three ways to emit assembly, whether it's on your machine, the Rust playground, or godbolt!
 To the uninitiated, this can be overwhelming, but opening the hood can be liberating and allow us to start exploring the various instructions and how they all tie together.